junh1024/adt-fork/FAQ.md

     Error in run_dec_interactive (line 58)
        D = ambi_run_allrad(...

-A) The ADT tries to make a directory to hold the decoders, plots, and other files.
+A7) The ADT tries to make a directory to hold the decoders, plots, and other files.
 By default, it is called 'decoders' and will be created in the directory above where you are invoking `run_dec_*`.
 The error is because you don't have permission to create a directory there.
 You can change decoders directory by editing `ambi_decoders_dir.m`

 ---
-**Q) How do you I make an offline command line version of one of the decoders in Faust that the ADT produces?**
+**Q8) How do you I make an offline command line version of one of the decoders in Faust that the ADT produces?**

-A) Instructions for creating offline processing programs from Faust dsp files can be found at
+A8) Instructions for creating offline processing programs from Faust dsp files can be found at

    <https://ccrma.stanford.edu/~jos/aspf/Offline_Processing_Soundfiles_FAUST.html>

 ---
-**Q) I made an AllRAD decoder for a symetrical speaker array, but the decoder coefficients and performance plots are not symetrical.
+**Q10) I made an AllRAD decoder for a symetrical speaker array, but the decoder coefficients and performance plots are not symetrical.
 What did I do wrong?**

-A) Nothing.
+A10) Nothing.
 AllRAD works by starting with a regular array with a large number of virtual speakers (like 5000) and then mapping those to the real array using Vector-Based Amplitude Panning (VBAP).
 To compute the VBAP gains, we compute a triangular tesselation of the real